 Frequently Asked Questions

 To verify your business on Google without a postcard, check if you’re eligible for alternate methods like phone, email, or instant verification.
 These options are often available for businesses with an existing online presence or verified accounts.
+To maximize your chances of qualifying for non-postcard verification:

 No, verifying your Google My Business listing is completely free.
 Google does not charge any fees to verify your business, ensuring accessibility for all businesses to improve their online visibility.

 To unverify a Google My Business listing, log into your GMB account, select the location you want to manage, and navigate to the settings.
 From there, you can remove yourself as the manager or delete the listing if it’s no longer needed.
-Note that un-verifying doesn’t remove the business from Google Maps—it simply ends your management access.
+Note that unverifying doesn’t remove the business from Google Maps—it simply ends your management access.

 To verify your business on Google Maps, create or claim your business on Google My Business.
 Google will guide you through verification options such as a postcard, phone, email, or instant verification.
 Once verified, your business information will appear on Google Maps for users searching in your area.